exratione/thywill/README.md

       callback();
     };

-Then anywhere in your application code, you can send to other cluster processes:
+Then anywhere in application code that event can be triggered in other cluster
+processes:

+    // Task data is any object.
+    var taskData = {
+      // Task data goes here.
+    };
     // Send to the beta process.
-    this.thywill.cluster.sendTo("beta", "myTaskType", {
+    this.thywill.cluster.sendTo("beta", "myTaskType", taskData);
-      // Task data goes here.
-    });
-    // Send to all of the other processes. this.thywill.cluster.sendToOthers(myTaskType", {
+    // Send to all of the other processes. this.thywill.cluster.sendToOthers("myTaskType", taskData);
-      // Task data goes here.
-    });
-    // Send to all processes, including this one. this.thywill.cluster.sendToAll(myTaskType", {
+    // Send to all processes, including this one. this.thywill.cluster.sendToAll("myTaskType", taskData);
-      // Task data goes here.
-    });

 Keeping Track of Current Connections
 ------------------------------------